JeffRice/reactUI/README.md

 some cancelled, some errored.
 The UI sorts the list by `started_at`, such that calculations started most recently sort to the top.

+To render the table, please do not use an off-the-shelf table component that provides common bells and whistles like sorting by column and pagination.
+Although that might make sense on the job depending on the use case, for this exercise we would prefer to see the list rendered using vanilla react code.
+Third-party components for individual cell values are fine though.

 - Above the list of running calculations, a form letting the user start a new calculation.
 The details of the inputs are described under [Server Routes](#server-routes).
 The UI should not let the user